-The next New England Comparative Effectiveness Public Advisory Council (CEPAC) meeting will take place on June 20, 2014, in Burlington, Vermont and will address the comparative effectiveness and value of management options for people with opiate dependence.
-CEPAC’s public deliberation of the evidence will provide clarity and guidance to clinicians, insurers, and policymakers confronted with decisions on how best to manage opiate dependence and establish policies that minimize the destructive effects of addiction.
+The next New England Comparative Effectiveness Public Advisory Council (CEPAC) meeting will take place on June 20, 2014, in Burlington, Vermont and will address the comparative effectiveness and value of management options for people with opioid dependence.
+CEPAC’s public deliberation of the evidence will provide clarity and guidance to clinicians, insurers, and policymakers confronted with decisions on how best to manage opioid dependence and establish policies that minimize the destructive effects of addiction.

 Date: Friday, June 20, 2014